petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-admin-settings.md

 **Interest Terms Cache Expiration Time**: Set a time limit (in seconds) for how long the interest terms cache is stored.
 When the time expires, the cache is cleared.
 See [Understanding Interests](https://learn.liferay.com/analytics-cloud/latest/en/workspace-data/definitions/managing-interest-topics.html#understanding-interests) for more information.

 **Update Interval**: Set the interval (in minutes) for receiving updates from Analytics Cloud segments.
-This setting is only available under system settings.
+This setting appears only under system settings.

 ## Session Property Vocabularies

 With *Session Property Vocabularies*, you can create [session-based Segment properties](../../../site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md#session-properties) using predefined values.
-This option is useful when you want the user to select them from a list of predefined values.
-This fulfills the task of defining segments and eliminates manual entry errors.
+This helps when you want users to select properties from a list of predefined values, because it defines segments while eliminating manual entry errors.
 See [Session Property Vocabularies](../../../content-authoring-and-management/tags-and-categories/session-property-vocabularies.md) for more information.

 ## Segments Service